-Can Congress Work From Home During A Pandemic?
-It's Complicated
+Here's Why It's So Complicated For Congress To Work From Home During A Pandemic

 Between stay-at-home orders and travel restrictions, the coronavirus pandemic has required unprecedented changes in how the country functions.
 At the same time, not every American institution has changed with the times.
 Congress is still trying to meet in person — and as experts predict the pandemic to continue into the summer, that has become a mounting cause for concern among lawmakers.
 Can Congress work from home during a pandemic?
 It's a complicated situation that has its roots in the Constitution, not to mention partisan disagreements.